 - o Benefits costs are expected to rise by \$229,949 and show an increase of 2.01%. - o The benefit account includes medical and dental, pension, life insurance, FICA & Medicare, unemployment, premiums & fees, workers compensation, employee assistance program, and employee tuition reimbursement.
-Early retirement payments are listed in benefit section of the budget book; however, not included in the object total as they are considered employee compensation and rolled into salaries.
-The medical and dental self funded portion of the proposed increase amounts to \$244,388.
+The medical and dental self funded portion of the proposed increase accounts for \$244,388.
 Pension decreased by \$43,923 as a result of actuarial adjustments.
 All other accounts will increase by \$29,484.

-Purchased Professional Services
+Purchased Property Services